Sentosa Cove

 Sentosa Cove is a residential enclave in the eastern part of Sentosa Island in Singapore, which is planned to include about 2,500 units when fully expanded.
 It is largely made up of reclaimed land.
 The master developer of the site was Sentosa Cove Pte.
 Ltd., a subsidiary of Sentosa Development Corporation, which purchased the site from the Singapore Land Authority for about S$800 million.

 About 60% of property buyers in Sentosa Cove are foreigners.
+It is the only place in Singapore where foreigners are allowed to purchase landed homes.
+All residential properties in Sentosa Cove are leasehold titles subject to a 99-year lease.

 Attractions

 There are multiple attractions found in the Sentosa Cove enclave, including hotels and F&B outlets.